microsoft/workshop-library/full/intro-git-github-version-control/local-git.md

 ## Summary

 Congratulations!
-You are now able to work with Git on your local machine to manage your projects.
+You are now able to use Git on your local machine to manage your projects.
 Next you'll practice [working with remotes](./remote-github.md).